rylenko/se/README.md

 # Configuration

 You can set up convenient key bindings and convenient colors in `src/cfg.h`.
+Note that after changes you need to build and install again.

 # Build and install